 Feeding rates

 To ensure proper acclimatization and optimal health, SW were placed onto wheat bran (sole substrate) for 20 days after shipping, consistent with the procedures outlined by Harsanyi et al. (2020).
 Seven types of feed substrates (carrot, cabbage, potato, mango, banana, kitchen waste) were evaluated in this study.
 Each treatment was performed in triplicate using three uniformly sized containers (12 cm height × 16 cm diameter).
-At ten-day intervals (10d), the worms were provided feed substrates weighing three times their live body weight (Latney et al. 2017).
+At ten-day intervals (10d), the worms were provided feed substrates weighing three times their live body weight (Latney et al., 2017).
 Also, dead worms were removed at each 10d monitoring period and live worms were weighed to assess growth.
-The three containers were housed as mentioned earlier, in conditions where temperature was maintained at 25–30 °C, relative humidity was maintained at 60–70%, and worms were held under a 12h light and 12h dark cycle (Ribeiro et al. 2018).
+The three containers were housed as mentioned earlier, in conditions where temperature was maintained at 25–30 °C, relative humidity was maintained at 60–70%, and worms were held under a 12h light and 12h dark cycle (Ribeiro et al., 2018).
 The experiment lasted for 90 days, until larvae reached the pre-pupal stage.

 Evaluation of Growth and Bioconversion parameters